Data augmentation in Bayesian neural networks and the cold posterior effect: RELATED WORK

-Past work purely in the Gaussian process (GP) context introduced a principled generative model incorporating averaging logits \citep{van2018learning}.
-However, they did not apply the method to (convolutional) neural networks, e.g.\ in modern image classification settings and they did not consider either averaging probabilities or the cold posterior effect.
-A considerable body of past work on Bayesian inference in neural networks, using both variational inference \citep{blundell2015weight} and stochastic gradient Langevin dynamics \citep{welling2011bayesian} uses data augmentation \citep[e.g.][]{zhang2018noisy,zhang2019cyclical,osawa2019practical,fortuin2021bayesian,immer2021scalable}.
+There is a small but growing body of work that considers averaging over multiple augmentations at training time \citep{hoffer2019augment,berman2019multigrain,choi2019faster,benton2020learning,lyle2020benefits,touvron2021going}.
+The issue is still highly topical, with important contemporaneous work \citep{fort2021drawing}.
+However, this work was not done within a Bayesian framework (e.g.\ by using stochastic gradient Langevin dynamics (SGLD) or a similar inference algorithm), did not show that averaging across multiple training augmentations gives a tight multi-sample bound on the log-likelihood of a principled model, did not consider the finite-orbit setting where the log-likelihood can be computed exactly, and did not consider the interaction with the CPE.
+In addition, much of this work uses averaging losses \citep{benton2020learning,touvron2021going,fort2021drawing} which is equivalent to using a loose single-sample bound on the log-likelihoods.
+Finally, the idea of averaging at test-time is more common and has been practiced for longer \citep[e.g.][]{krizhevsky2012imagenet,simonyan2014very,he2015delving,szegedy2015going,foster2020improving}.
+A considerable body of past work on BNNs uses DA, both with variational inference \citep{blundell2015weight} and SGLD \citep[e.g.][]{zhang2018noisy,zhang2019cyclical,osawa2019practical,fortuin2021bayesian,immer2021scalable}.
 However, as discussed in Sec.~\ref{sec:background} (Background), these methods simply substitute non-augmented for augmented data and thus do not use a valid log-likelihood.
-In contrast, we incorporated data augmentation into the probabilistic generative model, and thus are able to give valid log-likelihoods based on averaging logits or averaging probabilities.
+In contrast, we incorporated DA into the probabilistic generative model, and thus are able to give valid log-likelihoods based on averaging logits or averaging probabilities.